wonsunahn/CS1632_Spring2024/exercises/5/README.md

    ```
    Expected output: [jpf_junit_run.txt](jpf_junit_run.txt).

 1. Result of running DrunkCarnivalShooterTest on DrunkCarnivalShooterBuggy.
 Corresponds to the autograder phase 2 output.
-   First, insert the following line at the beginning of your setUp() method in DrunkCarnivalShooterTest.java:
+In order to test
+DrunkCarnivalShooterBuggy, change the instance type of DrunkCarnivalShooter to
+InstanceType.BUGGY in DrunkCarnivalShooterTest.java setUp() method:

    ```
-   Config.setBuggy(true);
+   shooter = DrunkCarnivalShooter.createInstance(InstanceType.BUGGY);
    ```

    Then, run the JUnit test again: